FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/t_st_SiteMinderIntegrationConfiguration.md

           </tr>
           <tr>
              <td>Default Local Group ID         </td>
              <td>The numeric group ID (GID) of a user that has full read/write access to the directory specified in the File Storage Root Path and its subdirectories.
-If no UID or GID are supplied by SiteMinder, these defaults are used for all file operations (including ownership of new files) performed by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> for users authenticated by SiteMinder.         </td>
+If no UID or GID are supplied by SiteMinder, these defaults are used for all file operations (including ownership of new files) performed by {{< SecureTransport/componentshortname  >}} for users authenticated by SiteMinder.         </td>
              <td>Required         </td>
           </tr>
           <tr>